Mosquito Control Efforts and Standing Water

 How to obtain mosquitofish

-Mosquitofish continue to be an important component of our mosquito control program, and are one of the most effective ways of controlling mosquitoes without the use of chemical insecticides.
+Mosquitofish continue to be an important component of the mosquito control program, and are one of the most effective ways of controlling mosquitoes without the use of chemical insecticides.
+Mosquitofish are not currently available.
+Please check back in Spring 2019.

 - Request delivery: The District offers free delivery of mosquitofish.
 There is no need to be home, the technician will stock your pond or water feature and leave a note on your door.
 To request delivery please call our office at 1.800.231.3236 or place a service request online.